 The college provides limited outpatient medical care for all students.
-There is no fee for office visits, but minimal charges are made for some medications, supplies, and services.
-The Health Center, located in the basement of Heyns Hall, is staffed by registered nurses and a team of physicians with daily consultation hours.
+Charges for services provided are kept as inexpensive as possible.
+The Health Center, located in the basement of Heyns Hall, is staffed by registered nurses and a team of physicians with consultation hours on weekdays.
 Serious health problems are referred to the student's family physician or to the local physician of choice after discussion with Health Center personnel.

 In addition to caring for health problems the Health Center staff encourages health teaching and preventive medicine.
 For the protection of everyone in the Calvin community, current physician-documented immunization status for polio, diphtheria, pertussis, tetanus, measles, mumps, rubella, and tuberculin skin testing is mandatory for students entering Calvin.
-Students who do not have these completed are not permitted to register for succeeding semesters until this requirement is met.
+Students who lack such documentation are not permitted to register for succeeding semesters until this requirement is met.

-A Group Accident and Sickness Expense Protection Plan is available to all students on a low-cost, voluntary basis, and all students not covered by similar plans are strongly urged to participate.
+A Group Accident and Sickness Expense Protection Plan is available to all students on a low-cost, voluntary basis.
+This plan primarily covers conditions for which hospitalization is required and provides little in the way of outpatient benefits.
+All students are strongly urged to be certain they have adequate broadrange coverage.
 Family plans for married students are also available.
 Information is available in the Business Office.